China's Huawei given clean bill of health by UK security board

-LONDON China's Huawei Technologies Co Ltd, the telecoms equipment company whose products are now integral to various mobile and fixed-line networks, poses no threat to Britain's national security, a board established to monitor the company's operations said.
+LONDON China's Huawei Technologies Co Ltd [HWT.UL], the telecoms equipment company whose products are now integral to various mobile and fixed-line networks, poses no threat to Britain's national security, a board established to monitor the company's operations said.

 The company has been involved in Britain's telecoms networks for a decade, initially through a multi-billion pound deal to supply BT, the country's largest fixed-line operator, and later mobile service operators O2, EE and Talktalk.